SiebenCorgie/marpii/README.md

 - puffin: profiling if enabled
 - rspirv-reflect: spirv-module reflection if enabled.
 Allows convenient descriptor-layout creation.

-### MarpII-Command-Graph
+### MarpII-Rmg

-- marpii/marpii-commands: marpii binding
+- marpii/marpii-commands/marpii-descriptor: marpii binding
-- anyhow: convenient error handling.
+- anyhow: convenient error handling
+- thiserror: convenient error handling
 - fxhash: in the cases where we need a hash map/set fx-hash is used for speed.
-- slotmap: Fast and safe Vec-like access for `Passe`s within a Graph.
+- slotmap: Fast and safe Vec-like mapping from handles to internal resource
 - log: logging if enabled
+- winit: swapchain handling
+- crossbeam-channel: async resource collector (not yet implemented)
+- poll-promise: async resource collector (not yet implemented)

 ### MarpII-Commands
 - marpii: marpii binding